Drive sales on autopilot with ecommerce-focused features

 Poor list quality is a common cause of delivery failures.
 Check if the numbers in your SMS list are valid.

-You should also check if you have consent from your subscribers for marketing messages.
+You should also check whether you have your subscribers’ consent to send marketing messages.

-Confirm if there are customers in your SMS list who have opted out or blocked your number and remove these numbers from your list.
+Confirm whether any customers on your SMS list have opted out or blocked your number, and remove those numbers from your list.

 Step 2: Check network status